CheesePie13/CheesePie13.github.io/blog/_posts/2020-12-12-breakout-cpp-part1.md

 assets_folder: /assets/2020-12-12-breakout-cpp-part1
 ---

-This is part 1 in a series about re-creating the game breakout in C++ using data oriented design.
+Part 1 in a series about re-creating the game breakout in C++ using data oriented design.
 In this episode, I talk about the reason for starting the project and the rules for implementing it.

 ![Input Action Asset]({{ page.assets_folder }}/main.png)